Become a Carpentries Instructor

 To request training as an Instructor, please fill out this form.

-Occasionally, open training events offered to the general public may be announced in our mailing list, newsletter, Carpentry Clippings, or through our Twitter feed.
-For all other events, applicants from our waiting lists are personally invited to attend as seats become available.
+Occasionally, open training events offered to the general public may be announced in our mailing list, newsletter, Carpentry Clippings, or through our Mastodon feed.
+For all other events, seats are reserved for trainees affiliated with member institutions or admitted individually through our Open Instructor Training program.